 There’s also this interview with Creative Commons about open content initiatives and my copyright work at the University of Michigan Library, and this profile in Michigan’s University Record from November, 2008, where you can learn all about my secret life in experimental theater.

 Previously Molly served as Copyright Specialist for the University of Michigan Library, where she organized copyright education and outreach for faculty, staff, and students, worked on author advocacy initiatives, and provided copyright support for the Library’s digital publishing initiatives.
-For the last three years she has been an instructor with the ACRL Scholarly Communications 101 Roadshow.
+For three years she served as an instructor with the ACRL Scholarly Communications 101 Roadshow.
 She was a member of the 2007-2009 team of Copyright Scholars for ALA’s Copyright Advisory Network, and coordinated the University of Michigan’s first Open Access Week in March 2009.
 Molly received her B.A. in English and Gender Studies from Bryn Mawr College, and her M.S. in Information from the University of Michigan School of Information.